 Jonathan McPhee is equally at home as a conductor for the symphony, ballet, and opera.
 As Music Director for Boston Ballet, he has received critical acclaim for his work with the Company and Orchestra, which is the second largest musical organization in Boston.
-Mr. McPhee is also Music Director for the Nashua Symphony & Chorus in New Hampshire, the Lexington Symphony, and the Longwood Symphony Orchestra (The Orchestra of Boston’s Medical Community).
+Mr. McPhee is also Music Director for Symphony New Hampshire and the Lexington Symphony.

-Recent guest engagements include the Nashville Symphony where he was selected to participate in the Bruno Walter Conductor Showcase by the League of American Orchestras, the Portland Symphony Orchestra, Plymouth Philharmonic, Youngstown Symphony, the Orquesta Sinfonica de Tenerife in Spain, and the Lithuanian National Orchestra.
-Other orchestras Mr. McPhee has conducted are the BBC Scottish Symphony, Buffalo Philharmonic, the Louisiana Philharmonic, The Hague Philharmonic, Rochester Philharmonic, San Francisco Symphony, Orchestre Colonne (Paris), the National Philharmonic Orchestra in London, the Danish Radio Symphony Orchestra, and the Bergen Philharmonic in Norway.
+Last season Mr. McPhee conducted the National Arts Centre Orchestra in Ottawa, Canada as well as London's Royal Philharmonic Orchestra for the Company's engagement at the London Coliseum.
+In recent seasons he as conducted many orchestras at home and abroad including Germany's Hamburg Philharmonic, the Orquesta Sinfonica de Tenerife in Spain, and the Lithuanian National Orchestra.
+Other orchestras Mr. McPhee has conducted are the BBC Scottish Symphony, Buffalo Philharmonic, the Louisiana Philharmonic, The Hague Philharmonic, Rochester Philharmonic, San Francisco Symphony, Orchestre Colonne (Paris), the Orchestra of the Royal Opera House in London, the Danish Radio Symphony Orchestra, and the Bergen Philharmonic in Norway.

-Mr. McPhee's works as arranger and composer are in the repertoires orchestras and ballet companies around the world.
+Mr. McPhee's works as arranger and composer are in the repertoires of orchestras and ballet companies around the world.
 His edition of Stravinsky's Rite of Spring is the only authorized reduced orchestration of this work.
-Mr. McPhee's compositions and arrangements are published by Boosey & Hawkes, Inc. Original works include Nightingale, Images for Orchestra and a revised arrangement of Aaron Copland’s ballet Rodeo, commissioned by the Copland Trust and Boosey & Hawkes.
-His new edition of Stravinsky’s complete Firebird for Boosey & Hawkes was recently performed by the Philadelphia Orchestra and the Baltimore Symphony.
+Mr. McPhee's compositions and arrangements are published by Boosey & Hawkes, Inc.

-Born in Philadelphia, Mr. McPhee received his L.R.A.M. from the Royal Academy of Music, and a B.M. and M.M. from The Juilliard School.
+Born in Philadelphia, Mr. McPhee received his L.R.A.M. from the Royal Academy of Music, University of London, and a B.Mus. and M.Mus. from The Juilliard School.
 While at Juilliard, Mr. McPhee was the recipient of a Naumburg Scholarship in Conducting and English Horn.
-He has studied with Leonard Brain, David Diamond, Thomas Stacy, Rudolf Kempe, Sixten Ehrling, and participated in master classes with Sir Georg Solti and James Levine at Juilliard.
+He has studied with Leonard Brain, David Diamond, Thomas Stacy, Rudolf Kempe, Sixten Ehrling, and participated in master classes with Sir Georg Solti and James Levine while at Juilliard.

-Mr. McPhee's position as Music Director is supported in part by the Beatrice H. Barrett Performance Fund.
+McPhee's position as music director is supported in part by the Beatrice H. Barrett Performance Fund.